giuliacassara/Naive_Path_Tracer/readme.md

 install it by
 ` sudo apt-get install -y clang-6.0 lld-6.0 `
 select kit Clang on VScode
-* disabled embree on CMakelist.txt
+* disabled embree on CMakelists.txt
 # ALL ISSUES
 1) If compiling with g++ there will be an error with declaration of struct input and instanciation of input input = {} inside yocto_gui.
 Solutions:
 * Change every reference of variable input like that var_input = {} inside yocto_gui.cpp